same-woo/same-woo/README.md

-###  👋 "Success is not final, failure is not fatal: It is the courage to continue that counts." - Winston Churchill
+###  👋 "The only way to do great work is to love what you do." - Steve Jobs

 ![Java](https://img.shields.io/badge/Java-007396.svg?&style=for-the-badge&logo=Java&logoColor=white)